ooni/spec/nettests/ts-018-whatsapp.md

 whatsapp account.
 As such blocking the registration service inhibits new account creations.

-The registration service is a `HTTPS` service at the following URL: https://v.whatsapp.net/v2/register.
+The registration service is a `https` service at the following URL: https://v.whatsapp.net/v2/register.

 To check if it is working properly we do a HTTP GET request to